mitchcr/foundations/OS_Fundamentals_I/OS Fundamentals I.md

 #### Instructions Lab 1 Scenario 2

 Step 1: Opening Azure Cloud Shell
-- You can use the portal [https://shell.azure.com](https://shell.azure.com) or through a new tab on Windows Terminal, we are going to show this way.
+- You can use the portal [https://shell.azure.com](https://shell.azure.com), cloud shell or a new tab on Windows Terminal.
+We are going to show images from using Windows Terminal.

   > Initial setup must be done through the web portal to define the required storage account.
 Select bash for the Azure Cloud Shell.